matildevmafonso/cf_ai_football_analyst/README.md

 npx wrangler dev
 ```

-Open your browser to `http://localhost:8787` (or the URL provided in the terminal).
+Open your browser to the URL provided in the terminal.

 ### 🚀 Deploy to Production